Graduate Certificate Programs

 For most disciplinary degrees, students can double count up to two eligible courses for a graduate degree and graduate certificate.
 For MSIE, MOR, MSME general concentration, and MSChE, students can double count up to four eligible courses (with academic advisor approval for courses).

-For all multidisciplinary degrees—ES, EM, CSYE, IS, and TSM programs—students can double count up to four eligible courses for a graduate degree and graduate certificate.
+For all multidisciplinary degrees—ES, EM, CSYE, IS, and TNET programs—students can double count up to four eligible courses for a graduate degree and graduate certificate.

 Double Counting Across Certificates